robertbenson/docker_openai_custom_weather_demo/README.md

 ### Hallucination

-When the prompt is vague, lacks context, the model may generate a response that includes incorrect or fabricated information.
+When the prompt is vague, lacks context, is an unsolvable question , the model may generate a response that includes incorrect or fabricated information.

 This is called hallucination.